TZCRC/AIAIA/README.md

 ## Training Data Generation with the aiaia_tf container
 The aiaia_tf container has multiple uses: generating training data, running evaluation on model outputs, and serving as an interactive jupyter notebook server or testing server with pytest.

--  Build and access the container
+-  Build and access the container locally.
+This will take a long time to build depending on your internet connection.
+You can change the `docker-compose.yaml` file to have it build to support gpu, which will make evaluation faster.

 ```sh
 docker-compose build